Haivision/srt/docs/socket-groups.md

 to the application to keep the minimum links allowed and break the group link that is unable to withstand the load.

 2. `window` (default).
-This algorithm is performing cyclic measurement of the minimum flight window and this way determines the "cost of sending" of a packet over particular link.
-The link is then "paid" for sending a packet appropriate "price", which is collected in the link's "pocket".
-To send the next packet the link with lowest state of the "pocket" is selected.
-The "cost of sending" measurement is being repeated once per a time with a distance of 16 packets on each link.
+This algorithm performs cyclic measurement of the minimum flight window and this way determines the "cost of sending" of a packet over a particular link.
+This evaluated cost is then added to the current burden state of the link, and then the link with lowest burden is selected to send the next packet.
+The "cost of sending" measurement is being repeated once per a time at an interval of 16 packets on each link.

-The framework makes it easier to add also other balancing algorithms in the future.

 ## 4. Multicast (NOT IMPLEMENTED - a concept)